reactables/reactables/docs/src/content/guides/forms/examples/custom-reducers/custom-reducers.md

 ```

-**IMPORTANT**: When updating the form with custom reducers, it must be done with the provided `FormReducers`.
+**IMPORTANT**: When updating the form with custom reducers, it must be done **imperatively** with the provided `FormReducers`.
 This will propagate the change appropriately to all ancestor and descendant controls - maintaining the integrity of the state tree.